rafaelfagundes/css3-in-30-days/README.md

 # CSS3 in 30 Days

-You can find the tutorials in this playlist: https://www.youtube.com/playlist?list=PLWKjhJtqVAbl1AfjiGyYxwpdAPi5v-1OU
+You can find tutorials in this playlist: https://www.youtube.com/playlist?list=PLWKjhJtqVAbl1AfjiGyYxwpdAPi5v-1OU

 My evaluation: